• A paradise to enjoy nature

 • It's the ideal place

-To listen to the birds from a hammock, to swim in the lake, to fix yourself a shrimp pizza in our wood oven or to BBQ a red snapper on the grill.
+To listen to the birds from a hammock, to swim in the lake, to fix yourself a shrimp pizza in our wood oven or to BBQ some tilapia on the grill.
 To take a shower and read on the balcony with the evening breeze.
-Play a table game on our large hard-wooden table as you sip a lemon and spearmint juice.
+Play a table game on our large hard-wood table as you sip a lemon and spearmint juice.

 Enjoy a wood fire as you listen to the insect's bell-like concert...